 Moved to Tokyo in 1995 at the end of the Japanese Bubble era and participated in the rollout of the world’s first consumer mobile internet services (NTT DoCoMo’s iMode).

 Speaks Japanese, Spanish and English and has been traveling the world full time with his family since 2012, living in New Zealand, the UK, the Canary Islands in Spain, Okinawa in the East China Sea, Japan and Singapore.

 Bio:Graham D Brown

 Graham Brown is an public speaker, podcast host and entrepreneur.
-He is a published author on the subject of marketing and innovation, works including “The Mobile Youth: Voices of the Connected Generation” which documented the rise of mobile culture in the early 2000s in Japan, China, Africa and India, “Podcasting for Robots” – Human Communications in the Era of the Machine, and The Asia Matters Report, the story of innovation and The Asian Century.
+He is a published author on the subject of marketing and innovation, works including “The Mobile Youth: Voices of the Connected Generation” – documenting the rise of mobile culture in the early 2000s in Japan, China, Africa and India, “Podcasting for Robots” – Human Communications in the Era of the Machine, and The Asia Matters Report, the story of innovation and The Asian Century.
 Graham is the founder of Pitch Media Asia – Asia’s largest Podcast Media House, where he also hosts the Asia Tech Podcast, The Podcast Show and Pitchdeck Asia shows.
 His work has been featured in the Financial Times, The Wall Street Journal and has helped shaped the technology marketing strategy of clients such as UNICEF, MTV, Disney and Monster Energy Drinks.